chartjs/chartjs-plugin-annotation/docs/guide/migrationV1.md

-# 3.x Migration Guide
+# 1.x Migration Guide

-chartjs-plugin-annotation 3.0 introduces a number of breaking changes.
+`chartjs-plugin-annotation` plugin version 1 introduces a number of breaking changes in order to compatible with Chart.js 3 and to align with Chart.js 3 options.

 ## Setup and installation

-* Chart.js 3 is tree-shakeable and thus requires registering the plugins when used as an `npm` module.
+Chart.js 3 is tree-shakeable and thus requires registering the plugins when used as an `npm` module.
 Here is an example:

 ```javascript
 import { Chart, LineController, LineElement, PointElement, LinearScale } from 'chart.js';